Compliance was masking resolution failure

 Steps were evidenced, but customers still needed repeat contact before issues were properly resolved.

-As complaint volumes stabilise and regulatory scrutiny deepens, firms face a new test: can you evidence that every interaction leads to a fair outcome?
-In 2026, the FCA is no longer just assessing process, it is demanding proof.
+As complaint volumes remain high and regulatory scrutiny deepens, firms face a new test: can you evidence that every interaction leads to a fair outcome?
+The most recent FCA complaints data (April 2026 release) shows the pressure has not disappeared, it has shifted into where outcomes are weakest.

 Steps were evidenced, but customers still needed repeat contact before issues were properly resolved.